About us

 Facts

-• Worldwide, the viral infections hepatitis B and C are among the most common causes of liver cirrhosis, liver cancer and liver-related mortality.
+• Worldwide, chronic hepatitis B and C virus infections are still among the most common causes of liver cirrhosis, liver cancer and liver-related mortality.
+Viral hepatitis caused by hepatitis A, E or D (as a co-infection with B) is also widespread.